alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 Rails 4 offers a cookie store that acts as a hybrid between the signed cookie store (from Rails 3) and the encrypted cookie store.
 Appropriately enough, it is called the `UpgradeSignatureToEncryptionCookieStore`.
-Existing digitally signed sessions will still be valid, yet will be upgraded to be encrypted.
+Existing digitally signed sessions will still be valid, and will be upgraded to be encrypted automatically.
 New sessions will simply be encrypted right away.

 To use the `UpgradeSignatureToEncryptionCookieStore`, edit `config/initializers/session_store.rb` and change `:cookie_store` to